Reactions to the assassination of Jamal Khashoggi: Nuclear proliferation

 In the letter to President Trump on 31 October a group of Republican senators urged a halt on selling US nuclear power equipment to Saudi Arabia.
 They wrote they have long had reservations about selling nuclear technology and stressed that the Saudis have balked a 123 agreements – a civilian nuclear agreement setting non-proliferation standards to prevent the country from building a nuclear weapon by setting limits on uranium enrichment, as well the reprocessing of spent fuels.
-The senators called for KSA to accept the "Gold Standard" for nuclear non-proliferaton enshrined in US agreements, especially in light of President Trump's efforts to block Iran's path to a weapon.
+The senators called for KSA to accept the "Gold Standard" for nuclear non-proliferation enshrined in US agreements, especially in light of President Trump's efforts to block Iran's path to a weapon.
 In an CBS interview in March 2018, Crown Prince Mohammed made clear that even if the KSA were not actively pursuing a nuclear weapon, the Saudi adherence to the Nuclear Nonproliferation Treaty is conditional and could change suddenly.

 Henry Sokolski, head of the Nonproliferation Policy Education Center, deliberated "any negotiations regarding a US-Saudi nuclear cooperation agreement should be halted.
 If the Trump administration refuses to do this, Congress should make clear, as part of its broader response to the Khashoggi killing, that any agreement submitted for review will be blocked."

 16 days after Khashoggi was assassinated the Trump administration granted the first authorizations to US-companies to share sensitive nuclear power information with Saudi Arabia.
 After repeated requests, the US Department of Energy informed the Senate in June 2019 that, of a total of seven permits for nuclear technical expertise transfers.
 An authorization approval occurred 18 February 2019.
 In the past, 810 authorizations had been made available for the public to view at department headquarters.
 US-Senator from Virginia Tim Kaine called the timing of the approvals "shocking" and said it adds to a "disturbing pattern of behavior" of the administration's policy on Saudi Arabia.
 Kaine stated: "There is something going on where Saudi Arabia gets just a complete free pass that no other nation in the world gets from this administration.
 I don't know why that it is but I think we have to dig into it and figure it out.
 I want to dig into the companies that get the nuclear approval.
 I think we need to do more work to explore their financial ties to the Trump family."